 To know whether you should pursue a will contest, you should evaluate how much of the estate you will get if it is disregarded and the costs of the will contest.
 To know more about the costs of a will contest, you can click here.
 The cost of your will contest can range between four to five figures and will depend on the stage in which your claim is concluded: out of court, during the initial probe, discovery, or after trial.

 If you were accidentally omitted as an after-born child, you may be able to receive something depending on the provisions your parents made on their children.
-The rules are provided in EPTL § 5-3.2:
+In New York, the rules are provided in EPTL § 5-3.2:

 - If your parent has one or more children and no provision was made for any of the children in the will, the after-born child does not receive anything.

 - If your parent left something for one or more children in the will, the after-born child receives a share limited or equal to what the other children received.